Rairye/fz-word-finder/README.md

 1. Ignore or match case
 2. Ignore or match punctuation marks, whitespace characters, diacritics (Ex: “cafe” vs “café”), number variants, etc.
 3. Detect up to three types of text obfuscation:
-    a.
-Replacement of an alphanumeric character with a punctuation mark
+    1. Replacement of an alphanumeric character with a punctuation mark
-    b.
-Insertion of arbitrary whitespace characters/punctuation marks
+    2. Insertion of arbitrary whitespace characters/punctuation marks
-    c.
-Replacement of a character with a similar-looking one
+    3. Replacement of a character with a similar-looking one
 4. Search for only full-word matches, or both full-word and substring matches

 ## Search Methods